ERS Data Product Quality Standards

 OMB requires that Federal agencies offer a high degree of transparency about data and methods used to derive statistics.
 These requirements enable the American public maximum access to government data and ensure reproducibility of government statistics, meaning "the capacity to use the documented methods on the same data set to achieve a consistent result."
 15

-Stakeholders and the public should be made aware of upcoming changes to premier data products and other data products to the extent possible.16 Major updates/upgrades should be announced on the ERS website calendar of releases, within the data product itself, and where appropriate, via email notification to stakeholders/subscribers, or other types of communication.
-(Where appropriate, the Office of Communications should be notified directly).
+Stakeholders and the public should be made aware of upcoming changes to premier data products and other data products to the extent possible.16 Major updates/upgrades should be announced within the data product and, where appropriate, to stakeholders/subscribers via email notification or other types of communication.
+(Where appropriate, the Office of Communications should be notified directly.)